33j33/buffered-event-emitter/README.md

 emit(eventName: string, data?: EventData): boolean
 ```

-Synchronously invokes each of the listeners registered for the event named eventName with eventData as argument, in the order they were registered.
+Synchronously invokes each of the listeners registered for the event named `eventName` with `eventData` as argument, in the order they were registered.

-Returns true if any listener was invoked, false otherwise.
+Returns `true` if any listener was invoked, `false` otherwise.

-#### Arguments
+#### Arguments <!-- omit in toc -->

 | Argument  | Type      | Required | Description                                           |
 | --------- | --------- | -------- | ----------------------------------------------------- |